drinkjava2/jSqlBox/README.md

   }
 }
 ```
 Now Customer2.class has a new field "newAddress" map to database field New_Address, Customer2.class can be created dynamically in services layer, it's a child class of Customer, and in loadByID method, it will fetch New_Address from DB but no longer fetch customerName.
-And Customer3 only keep customerID and newAddress fields, other fields are dispeared.
+And Customer3 only keep customerID and newAddress fields, other fields are disappeared.

 Example 3 - This example shows how to use jBeanBox and jSQLBOx to achieve "Declarative Transaction".
 This example integrated "C3P0" + "jSQLBox" + "Spring Declarative Transaction Service" but replace Spring's IOC/AOP core with jBeanBox, more detail of jBeanBox project can see https://github.com/drinkjava2/jBeanBox.
 ```